Éver Banega: Style of play

 A tactically intelligent and versatile playmaker, Banega is mostly known for his technical skills, dribbling ability, quick feet, vision and accurate passing, which enables him to retain possession, dictate the tempo of his team's play in midfield and create goalscoring opportunities for his teammates.
 Although he is usually deployed as a central midfielder, he can also be deployed as an attacking one; whilst at Boca Juniors, he operated as a defensive midfielder, or as a deep-lying playmaker due to his creativity, work-rate and ball-winning abilities, and he is also an accurate set-piece taker.

 Banega's former Internazionale coach Roberto Mancini said of him: "Banega is a midfielder who likes to mix it up a lot.
 He can start by playing off the front man and drop deep to pick up the ball.
 He plays for Argentina, he's got quality and charisma and I'm sure he'll be very useful to us."

+Personal life

+During his playing career, Banega struggled with alcoholism.